pdflexer/pdflexer/README.md

 - [ ] Filter support (ascii85, asciihex, ccitt, deflate, lzw, and run length completed)
 - [ ] Public API cleanup / documentation.
 Lots of classes / properties exposed that will likely be internalized.
 - [ ] Documentation / examples

+### PdfName Breaking Change
+Warning: PdfLexers PdfName had a major breaking change in v0.0.9-alpha.
+Previously the string value of a PdfName on property PdfName.Value included a leading "/".
+This has been removed.
+This will silenty break any comparisons made on PdfName.Value.
+Comparisons on PdfName should continue working.